StudioRGL/Blender_Pipecleaner/README.md

 ## Limitations

 - Only works when drawing from a perspective camera.
 Workaround: use a perspective camera far away to approximate orthographic behaviour if you need it
+- If there's already an existing material with one of the reserved names that is not a Grease Pencil Material, some functions will crash.
+Workaround: Don't do that...